 The American Occupational Therapy Foundation (AOTF) is a 501(c)(3) charitable, scientific and educational organization founded in 1965.
 It serves the public interest by supporting occupational therapy research and increasing public understanding of the important relationship between everyday activities (occupations) and health.
-It accomplishes its aims primarily through grants and scholarships, through programs, and through publications.
+It accomplishes its aims primarily through grants and scholarships, through programs, and through publications such as the quarterly journal, OTJR: Occupation, Participation and Health.

 Foundation Research Through the Years: Retrospective Report